 Applicable state and federal law defines sexual harassment as any unwelcome sexual advances, requests for sexual favors, or visual, verbal, or physical conduct of a sexual nature.
 In particular, sexual harassment occurs when:

-&lt;sup>11 Gender identity and expression, while protected under Skidmore College policy, are not currently protected under federal, state, or local laws.
+Gender identity and expression, while protected under Skidmore College policy, are not currently protected under federal, state, or local laws.